MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 5. In the **Add database** pane that appears on the right side of the screen, select your language and currency, keep the default settings for the other fields, and then select **Add**.

    > [!NOTE]
-   > If you see a warning that says "You do not have the required Dynamics 365 licenses to create databases with Dynamics apps", ignore it.
+   > If you see a warning that says, "You do not have the required Dynamics 365 licenses to create databases with Dynamics apps," ignore it.

    ![Add command and warning message](media/select-add.PNG "Add command and warning message")